robotics-upo/ars548_ros/Readme.md

         This node uses the **RadarVisualization.rviz** file to configure the window.

         * The third and last node creates an static-transform-publisher to transform the data obtained from the radar to the data shown in RViz 2 (You can also change the arguments so it adapts to your project).
+    * ### filter_launch.xml
+        This is the file we will be executing using the following command:
+        ```
+        ros2 launch ars548_driver filter_launch.xml
+        ```
+        Inside this file we create four nodes that will be executed.
+        * The first node is the one that executes the driver created in this project.
+(The parameters are the same as the ones used in the ars548_launch.xml file)
+        * The second node is the one that executes the filter created in this project.\
+        This node has two parameters that we can change.\
+        This parameters are:
+            * The minimum velocity we want to use to filter the data.
+            * The Frame ID that we will use to send the filter messages.
+        * The third node opens an RViz 2 window to visualize the data received from the radar.\
+        This node uses the **filter.rviz** file to configure the window.
+        * The third and last node creates an static-transform-publisher to transform the data obtained from the radar to the data shown in RViz 2 (You can also change the arguments so it adapts to your project).

 * ### ars548_messages
     This package contains all of the structures for the custom messages sent to the user.
     * ### Object.msg